causal-inference

 Sketch the causal graph:

-- What are the proposed causal paths?
+- Proposed causal paths?

-- What are the mediators (variables on the causal path)?
+- Mediators (on the causal path)?

 ⚠️ Threats to Causal Interpretation

-For each threat, assess: Present / Possible / Unlikely
+For each: Present / Possible / Unlikely

 | Threat | Present? | Evidence | Impact on Conclusion |